paulroho/ConvertToUtf8/README.md

 # ConvertToUtf8
-Simple tool for the Windows commandline to convert files to Utf-8.
+Simple tool for the Windows commandline to convert files encoded int UTF-16 to UTF-8.
+There is no detection of the actual encoding of the input file.

 Based on the code provided by Jon Skeet in this answer on StackOverflow: [http://stackoverflow.com/a/265444/571213](http://stackoverflow.com/a/265444/571213).